 5.3.
 The application for and use of the domain name is subject to the additional conditions and regulations of the registering authority.
 The registering authority decides on the application.
 An application may be turned down, for example, if the domain name is no longer available or fails to meet the technical requirements set by the registering authority.
-The Trademark Office cannot under any circumstances be held responsible for the registering authority failing to accept the registration.
-The Trademark Office does not guarantee that the application will be approved.
-The information about availability that The Trademark Office issues to the client is indicative and no rights can be derived from it.
+Trademark Office B.V. cannot under any circumstances be held responsible for the registering authority failing to accept the registration.
+Trademark Office B.V. does not guarantee that the application will be approved.
+The information about availability that Trademark Office B.V. issues to the client is indicative and no rights can be derived from it.

 5.7.
 The client will be informed by email when the domain name has been successfully registered and linked to the client’s current website.